Skip to Content

 • government authorities (e.g. HMRC, police or the local authority); and

-• Appropriate regulatory bodies e.g. Education Scotland, Care Inspectorate, OSCR or the Information Commissioner.
+• appropriate regulatory bodies e.g. Education Scotland, Care Inspectorate, OSCR or the Information Commissioner.

 HOW LONG WE KEEP PERSONAL DATA